acoppes/unity-gemserk-utilities/Readme.md

 ### Entity wrapper

-It is just a way to have references to entities but with a custom struct which could be extended in the future, for now it is just an int and a static declaration of NullEntity (where null is the entity -1).
+It is a similar to EcsPackedEntity but integrated in our API so we can call things like world.Exist(entity).

 ## Behaviours